 Why I’m a Folklorist participant, American Folklore Society special project

-“Making Melted Ash: Comments from the Curator,” presented at Stoking the Fire: A Contemporary Pottery Symposium, Bloomington, IN
+Presentation: “Making Melted Ash: Comments from the Curator,” Stoking the Fire: A Contemporary Pottery Symposium, Bloomington, IN

 Visiting Artist Lecture and Raku Workshop, Ceramics Department, Ball State University, Muncie, IN